 - Growth and Development: Encourage managers to support the coaching and development of their team members by making it part of their performance review goals; set up a mentorship program; budget for employee courses

-- Innovation: Give employees the time, space, and tools to be creative, rather than chained to their desks or in endless meetings
+- Innovation: Give employees the time, space, and tools to be creative, rather than chained to their desks or in endless meeting

-- Safety: Address annoying things (such as that slippery floor) as soon as they’re mentioned; simply rectifying this shows employees you’re listening, caring about them, appreciating their safety and wellbeing, and determined to make the working environment better.
+- Safety: Address annoying things (such as a slippery floor in the restroom) as soon as they’re mentioned; simply rectifying this shows employees you’re listening, caring about them, appreciating their safety and wellbeing, and determined to make the working environment better

-Based on your strategy, the operational plan to get there should be informed by the drivers, with clear deliverables, and with aligned resourcing and accountability.
+Based on your employee engagement strategy, the operational plan to get there should be informed by the drivers, with clear deliverables, and with aligned resourcing and accountability.